dieghernan/durbanplasticwaste/README.md

 data gathered was the audit of the occurence of the brands washed into the litterbooms.
 Additionally, the weights, the plastic types, their categories, and their respective groups were noted.

+## Data variables

+- Brand: The brand of the item collected (example Coca Cola)
+- Group: The larger group that owns the brand (example (Coca Cola Bottling South Africa)
+- Plastic Type: The plastic collected for this thesis are PET, HDPE and PP. HDPE and PP are collected as one (HDPE/PP)
+- Amount: The amounts of items in total numbers collected
+- Location: One of six locations around Durban.
+See Introduction.
+- Date: The date of collection
+- Category: The waste is additionally categorized into 15 categories:
+Soda, Water, Sunflower Oils, Alcohol, Food Container/Packaging, Skin/Hair Products Medical Container, Deodorant, Container, Bucket, Juices, Milk, Cleaning Products, Tobacco, and Unidentifiable.
+- Weight of PET: Total weight of PET on given date of collection
+- Weight of HDPE/PP: Total weight of HDPE/PP on given date of collection